 If you are looking for data visualization and mapping tools, Salesforce Maps (formerly MapAnything) may be one of the candidates on your list.
-In this article, we’ll break down everything you need to know about this mapping software including pricing, how to add it to your Salesforce CRM, and what alternatives might be better for your team.
+In this article, we’ll break down everything you need to know about this mapping software including features, pricing, how to add it to your Salesforce CRM, and what alternatives might be better for your team.

 What Is Salesforce Maps Exactly?

 If you’ve looked into mapping tools previously, you may have heard of the location intelligence tool MapAnything.
 Well, in early 2019, MapAnything was acquired by Salesforce and, in late August 2019, became Salesforce Maps.
 This brought together the geo-spatial capabilities of MapAnything with a robust sales CRM that many people associate with Salesforce.

 Salesforce Maps is a location-based intelligence tool, accessible on mobile devices and built for global enterprise-level teams, designed to help optimize sales processes and optimize territory management.
 The platform allows you to go from territory planning and design to execution by your reps in the field and visualization of the results.